FerrumLLC/ferrumllc.github.io/src/km/mouse/axes/move.md

 positive is down.

 As per [Using a Serial Port](../../../serial_port.md), the whitespace after the command and before `y_amount` can be any width.
 Both arguments must always be included.
-If you dont want to move in an axis, simply send `0` in its place, as shown in the examples below.
+If you don't want to move in an axis, simply send `0` in its place, as shown in the examples below.

 ## Examples